SSPIRIT

 - Technology Case 5: Multibeam detection of litter on the seabed

-- Technology Case 6: Suspended particulate matter (SPM) (i.e., tiny solid or liquid particles that are suspended in the air or water) or turbidity as a proxy
+- Technology Case 6: Suspended particulate matter (SPM) or turbidity as a proxy for microplastic concentrations

-SSPIRIT will also establish an Innovation Accelerator, a structure that helps Advisory Board members and industry use the developed tools and knowledge in practice.
-Throughout the project, we will discuss, further refine, or newly develop valorisation trajectories.
+SSPIRIT will also establish an Innovation Accelerator, a structure that helps Advisory Board members and industry use and implement the developed tools and knowledge.
+Throughout the project, we will continue to refine existing and explore novel valorisation trajectories.
 Our team will initiate at least five valorisation trajectories and follow-up initiatives to ensure continuity after the project will have ended.

 Project partners: